Just as we get started, I will ask you to sign a model release.

 Can I see the release you want me to sign?

 Of course.
 Click here.
-I won't ask you to sign it until the end of our session, mainly because I can't expect you to affirm that you've been treated respectfully and professionally until after the shoot is over.
+I'll ask you to sign the main part prior to shooting, but I won't ask you to sign the bottom until the end of our session, mainly because I can't expect you to affirm that you've been treated respectfully and professionally until after the shoot is over.
 Feel free to ask me any questions!